Artist’s rendition of SLS on the launch pad. (Credit: NASA)

 Almost seventy years ago, Huntsville first earned the nickname “The Rocket City” through hard work; engineering prowess; blood, sweat and tears; and rockets.
 Lots of rockets.
 From the Juno rocket that launched the first American satellite through the early days of human spaceflight, NASA's Marshall Space Flight Center in Huntsville played a vital role in the space race of the 1960s, culminating with development of the Saturn V rocket that put the first humans on the Moon during the Apollo program.
 To explore that history, you can visit the U.S. Space and Rocket Center.

-NASA today is leading the Artemis program, an international effort that will see humans once again land on the Moon, this time not just to visit, but to pave the way for a sustained presence on the lunar surface and ultimately enable human missions to Mars.
+NASA today is leading the Artemis program, an international effort that will see humans, including the first woman and first person of color, once again land on the Moon, this time not just to visit, but to pave the way for a sustained presence on the lunar surface and ultimately enable human missions to Mars.

 One thing Artemis does have in common with Apollo, besides being twins in Greek mythology, is that today, just as in the 1960s, the next astronauts to walk on the Moon will ride on a rocket designed at Huntsville’s NASA Marshall Space Flight Center – the Space Launch System (SLS).